At which campus can I study this program?

 In order to be eligible for entrance to this major, students must satisfy the following requirements:

-- earned a minimum of 3.20 cumulative GPA
+- earned a minimum cumulative grade-point average (GPA) of 3.10

 For the Bachelor of Science degree in Aerospace Engineering, a minimum of 131 credits is required: